DavidDTessier/gcp-certifications/Security Engineer/Data Protection.md

 ![Cloud IAP](images/Cloud%20IAP.png)

 When a user logs into the application the request is forwarded to the Cloud IAP proxy which requires the user to log in.
-The proxy will determin if the user is allowed to access the application, if they are, they are then forwarded to the requested app page.
+The proxy will determine if the user is allowed to access the application, if they are, they are then forwarded to the requested app page.

 Labs: